Gageperrin/it-notes/aws/networking-specialty.md

 ### Border Gateway Protocol (BGP)

-BGP is basd on an autonomous system (AS).
+BGP is based on an autonomous system (AS).
 Routers are controlled by one entity, a network in BGP.
 ASN are unique and allocated by IANA (0-65535).
 ASN between 64512 and 65534 are private.
 BGP operates over `tcp/179`.
 It is reliable.
 It is not automatic as peering is manually configured.
 BGP is a path-vector protocol.
 It exchanges the best path to a destination between peers.
 This is the ASPATH. `iBGP` is internal BGP which routes within an AS. `eBGP` is external BGP for routing  between different AS's.
 BGP exchanges the shortest ASPATH between peers, even if a longer fibre would provide better performance.
 This can be circumvented through AS Path Prepending which artificially makes the satellite path look longer making the fibre path preferred.

 ### AWS Global Accelerator